To find the information you need, simply click the first letter of what you’re looking for. For example: for “Car Parks”, click “C”.

 There are many options for childcare in and around Diss including pre-school groups, nurseries and children’s centres.
 Search the Norfolk Directory for details.
 There is also a wide range of activities and groups to get involved with around the town.

 The Christmas Lights switch-on event is organised by a sub-committee of the Town Council.
 If you’re interested in helping to organise this key event or you would like to provide a stall or entertainment, contact us.
 The Christmas Lights that adorn the town centre are owned and installed by the Town Council.
-To find out more, contact us.
+To find out more, visit their website page here or contact us.

 St Mary’s Churchyard in Diss is a churchyard closed to burials however the Town Council is responsible for maintaining everything that is within its curtilage except for the church itself!
 If you need to report a problem, such as damage or littering please contact us.
 For matters relating to St Mary’s Church, please contact the Parish Office